 Raquel Almazan’s La Paloma Prisoner participated in Hi-ARTS’ Critical Breaks Residency with a FREE staged reading on May 23, 2017.
 Directed by Estefania Fadul.
 Panel Discussion Unlocking Female Incarceration: A Panel Discussion Part III followed directly after the reading.

 Hi-ARTS is a leading institution within the urban arts movement — developing and producing new works of performance and visual art, providing a platform for artists, and creating educational and community programs that connect and expand the audiences for urban arts.

 La Paloma Prisoner (Impacted women series)

-LPP – IWS – funded by the Arthur J. Harris Award – Columbia University, combines women who have experienced the criminal justice system alongside performers to engage with audiences with the themes of mass incarceration.
+LPP – IWS – funded by the Arthur J. Harris Award Arthur J. Harris Memorial Prize for Arts in Social Justice (through Columbia University) for development of La Paloma Prisoner and programming with incarcerated and formerly incarcerated women.
+The series combines women who have experienced the criminal justice system alongside performers to engage with audiences with the themes of mass incarceration.
 On June 1st 2017 excerpts of the play were performed at Greenhope Services for Women as well Queensboro Correctional Facility in New York City; in collaboration with impacted women.
 Co – produced with Mightee Shero Productions.
 These unique readings were directed by Laura Gomez (who is a recurring actress on Orange is the New Black).

 Co-produced with Mightee Shero Productions.